 The Lenses Data Policies module can protect data in motion.
-As a user, you can track, secure and govern your sensitive data as it flows, it is shared or analyzed via Lenses.
+As a user, you can track, secure and govern your sensitive data as it flows, is shared or analyzed via Lenses.

 Data protection of sensitive or classified data is not a new problem.
 Analyzing and acting on data insights in real time requires to address risk for data in motion.
 As a Data officer, you can set up global Data Policies and secure data via redaction modes so that sensitive data can be protected while is being analyzed.